raphaelquast/beatstep/README.md

 The `stop` button can be used as follows:

-- if the selected clip is currently recording: it stop recording (but continue playback)
+- if the selected clip is currently recording: stop recording (but continue playback)

 - if the selected clip is playing:  trigger stop